argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/example-programs.md

 The performance data is located at the bottom of **run_unet_256_256_single_4.log**.

-Squeue will give you the queue status.
+*squeue* will give you the queue status.
 (Run it in another command prompt session if you need to see the status of your own job.)

 ```bash
 squeue